doomdagadiggiedahdah/obsidian-serendipity/README.md

 # Usage
-- Easy! `Ctrl + p` to open the command prompt, find the "Future randUnconn: Open Note Without Link" and press enter.
+- Easy! `Ctrl + p` to open the command prompt, find the "Serendipity: Open Note Without Link" and press enter.

 # What does it do?
 And why?
 - Opens a random, unlinked note from your vault.